||Page last updated|

 In my opinion there should not be a concern about metric vs. imperial sizes, since either thickness tenon stock can be easily created as needed.
-Since the HSS bits are so easily sharpened without impacting the cutting diameter, I went for 10 years without wanting a carbide cutter, but finally have a 3/8 inch (10mm) carbide cutter on order.
+Since the HSS bits are so easily sharpened without impacting the cutting diameter, I have been using my original cutters for over 12 years.

 Some people wonder why you couldn't use an end mill with a half inch shaft.